 It can be beneficial for some parties to have a lawyer present during mediation, especially where there is an unequal balance of power.
 One spouse may be more forceful or aggressive in negotiations which can take away from the value of mediation.
 Having your lawyer present may prevent one party from ruling the discussion.
 Talk to your family law attorney about any concerns you may have before going through mediation.

 Having your lawyer with you during mediation can also make sure you have someone to advocate for you during the process, keep the negotiations on point, and let you know about the benefits or drawbacks of your agreement.
 Your family law attorney also has the experience to suggest additional solutions.

 If you go through mediation without a lawyer, you may want to make sure you have a chance to review any agreements with your attorney.
 An agreement can be subject to the condition that you have an opportunity to discuss the agreement with your lawyer.
 This is important because there may be legal repercussions that the parties did not consider when coming up with the agreement.

 Child Custody and Visitation Mediation Attorney

 If you have any questions about family law mediation in visitation or child custody disputes, talk to your Missouri family lawyer.
 Your attorney can advise you on the best option for your situation to protect your rights and provide for your family.
-Contact the Joshua Wilson Law Firm in Raymore online or by calling (816) 331-9968.
+Contact the Higher Level Legal Law Firm in Raymore online or by calling (816) 331-9968.